bms-devs/Monino/README.md

 ------------

 In order to try Monino out you'll need:
-- a Raspberry Pi Model B board (Model A doesn't have an Ethernet card, you could use Wi-Fi by buying an adapter but it'll require some manual hacking - it's possible we'll add support for it in the future)
+- a **Raspberry Pi Model B** board (Model A doesn't have an Ethernet card, you could use Wi-Fi by buying an adapter but it'll require some manual hacking - it's possible we'll add support for it in the future) or a **Raspberry Pi 2** board
 - an SD Card (4GB should be enough)
 - a micro USB power supply charger
-- a TV capable of displaying a 1920x1080 image, an HDMI cable
+- a TV capable of displaying a 1080p image, an HDMI cable
 - (optional) a case for the Raspberry Pi

 Installation
 ------------

-1. Download a Raspbian Jessy image.
+1. Download a **Raspbian 7** (wheezy) or **8** (jessy) image.
 You can get the most recent Raspbian image from http://downloads.raspberrypi.org/raspbian_latest.

 2. Write the image to an SD card according to the appropriate guide:
    - for Linux: http://www.raspberrypi.org/documentation/installation/installing-images/linux.md